pvlib/pvanalytics/docs/api.rst

 System
 ======

-This module contains functions and classes for identifying system characteristics.
+This module contains functions and classes relating to PV system parameters such as nameplate power, tilt, azimuth, or whether the system is equipped with tracker.

 .. autosummary::
    :toctree: generated/